SomeOddCodeGuy/WilmerAI/README.md

 ### Additional Recommendations

-For either connection type, I recommend going to the "A" icon in SillyTavern and selecting "Include Names" and "Force Groups and Personas" under instruct mode.
+For either connection type, I recommend going to the "A" icon in SillyTavern and selecting "Include Names" and "Force Groups and Personas" under instruct mode, and then going to the far left icon (where the samplers are) and checking "stream" on the top left, and then on the top right checking "unlock" under context and dragging it to 200,000+.
+Let Wilmer worry about the context.

 ## Quick-ish Setup